ColoradoDemography/Server-and-Website-Documentation/doc/database-overview.md

 # Database Overview

-**or ...
-Why are there two database clusters?**

-Demography's data is split into two separate database clusters (split between two PostGIS Docker Instance / Data Container pairs).
-There are a couple of obvious (and unfortunate) reasons for this division.
+Demography's data was formerlyer split into two separate database clusters (split between two PostGIS Docker Instance / Data Container pairs) with the thought that:
 - Some data needs to be served as fast as possible
 - SSD (Solid State Drive) storage, the fastest currently available, is expensive

-So essentially, the data is split into a 'fast' cluster, and a 'slow' cluster.
+So essentially, the data was split into a 'fast' cluster, and a 'slow' cluster.

-In the fast cluster (SSD) there are only 2 databases:
-- The 'DOLA' database, with all of Demography's most current data
-- The latest 5-year American Community Survey database (currently 2010-2014)

-The 'DOLA' content is the most frequently data on the site, and is reached through many data lookups and applications throughout the site.
-The most recent 5-Year American Community Survey data is served through the ACS webmap, and is one of the most accessed (and resource-heavy) applications that we serve.

-Other data is considered 'less critical' and is served on a much cheaper magnetic hard drive.
-This includes:
-- 1980 through 2010 Decennial Census Data
-- Older 5-year American Community Survey datasets

-This data is less frequently accessed (but still necessary) and can be served via a slower means.
+Subsequent testing found that the speed difference between the two types was neglible for our database needs so now all databases are stored using standard persistent disks.
+This allows significantly more disk space for the same price.

 ### What's in the DOLA Database?